gabrielpetersson/chat-llm/README.md

 # Chat LLM (better chatgpt) - [Try it](https://chatgpt-2-lac.vercel.app/)
 1. Create _chat configs_ with system prompts, open in one click
 2. 100% local.
-Your key is stored in LocalStorage and all data inside IndexedDB in your browser.
+Your key is stored in LocalStorage and chats inside IndexedDB in your browser.
+There is no server
 3. Hold command to open chat in a new pane
 4. Ask multiple questions at the same time, in the same or in different panes
 5. Use shortcuts to open any chat config
 <img width="1710" alt="image" src="https://github.com/gabrielpetersson/chatgpt-2/assets/46445785/ab433b7f-48a5-4b6f-8470-89dff00ee77e">
 <img width="1709" alt="image" src="https://github.com/gabrielpetersson/chat-llm/assets/46445785/2f7759ca-eb66-4863-96b6-394f4081ff19">
 https://chatgpt-2-lac.vercel.app/

 ### What this project is and what it is not
 1. It's a chat UI for engineers and power users of chatgpt, with the hypothesis that creating new chats with the right config fast, and being able to send multiple questions at the same time is the best way of using chatgpt.
 2. The philosophy is that the UI should only contain features that are _frequently used_, i.e. first-class support for general agents is not relevant since basically no one uses it day to day (for now) to do actual work.